iAmKankan/Generative-AI-tutorials/GAN/README.md

+### ⬛ What is a Generative Adversarial Network?
+**Generative Adversarial Networks (GANs)** are a powerful class of **neural networks** that are used for an **unsupervised learning**.
+GANs are made up of two neural networks, **a discriminator** and **a generator**.
+They use **adversarial training** to produce **artificial data** that is identical to actual data.

+The Generator attempts to fool the Discriminator, which is tasked with accurately distinguishing between produced and genuine data, by producing random noise samples.
+Realistic, high-quality samples are produced as a result of this competitive interaction, which drives both networks toward advancement.
+GANs are proving to be highly versatile artificial intelligence tools, as evidenced by their extensive use in image synthesis, style transfer, and text-to-image synthesis.
+They have also revolutionized generative modeling.
+Through adversarial training, these models engage in a competitive interplay until the generator becomes adept at creating realistic samples, fooling the discriminator approximately half the time.

+Generative Adversarial Networks (GANs) can be broken down into three parts:

+Generative: To learn a generative model, which describes how data is generated in terms of a probabilistic model.
+Adversarial: The word adversarial refers to setting one thing up against another.
+This means that, in the context of GANs, the generative result is compared with the actual images in the data set.
+A mechanism known as a discriminator is used to apply a model that attempts to distinguish between real and fake images.
+Networks: Use deep neural networks as artificial intelligence (AI) algorithms for training purposes.

 ### ⬛ Generative adversarial networks (GANs)
 **Generative adversarial networks (GANs)** are an exciting recent innovation in machine learning. **GANs** are **generative models**: they create **new data instances** that resemble your **training data**.
 For example, GANs can create **images** that look like photographs of human faces, even though the faces don't belong to any real person.